DataSF/draft-publishing-standards/basemap/assessor-parcel-numbers-apn.md

     * 0585012D instead of 0585/012D
   * Do not prepend with additional text like `APN` or `Block and Lot Number`
   * Also provide the block and lot as separate fields
+* Current parcels and corresponding identifiers in the current subdivision parcels
+* Historic parcels and corresponding identifiers in the recorded parcel geography below (note limitations)

 ### Reference